Cozy Peach Kitchen

 Warmer weather in spring means it's time for lighter meals like salads and fresh fruit like strawberries.

-Put those two together ingredients together and you have a light and refreshing strawberry spinach salad that features a homemade strawberry vinaigrette alongside toasted walnuts and fresh goat cheese.
+Put those two ingredients together and you have a light and refreshing strawberry spinach salad that features a homemade strawberry balsamic dressing alongside toasted walnuts and fresh goat cheese.
 This spinach salad is anything but boring!

 Recipe features